thehackingsage/tryhackme/Advent of Cyber 2/README.md

 - Where is Santa right now? : `Winter wonderland, Hyde Park, London`

 - Find out the correct API key.
 Remember, this is an odd number between 0-100.
 After too many attempts, Santa's Sled will block you. : `57`

+## [Day 17] Reverse Engineering ReverseELFneering

+- What is the value of local_ch when its corresponding movl instruction is called (first if multiple)? : `1`

+- What is the value of eax when the imull instruction is called? - `6`

+- What is the value of local_4h before eax is set to 0? - `6`